I’ve also updated the resources below for 2021 so get shopping!

 Mix and Match

-I bought our adult pjs from JC Penney this year but plan to source our dog costumes elsewhere.
+I bought our adult pjs from JC Penney one year but plan to source our dog costumes elsewhere in the future.
 We already have these adorable elf pjs I got on clearance last year for $1-2 each (remember to look for steals after the holidays for pet stuff!).
 We’ll either use these or get simple red dresses for the girls through Amazon.
 Rory already has one, also gotten on clearance last year, so it would just be one for Maggie.

 Happy Christmas PJ shopping!
 May you spend within your budget and stress out as little as possible.
 Merry Christmas.